rya-sge/access-denied/_posts/2025-11-28-solidity-verifier-contract-security-checklist.md

 3. Negation of `A` is properly applied if required by the protocol.
 4. The order and layout of pairing arguments match the specification of the ZKP scheme.

-Small deviations — such as swapped x/y coordinates, wrong G1/G2 ordering, or missing negation — break the verifier
+Small deviations (such as swapped x/y coordinates, wrong G1/G2 ordering, or missing negation) break the verifier.